lydivetteroldan/plain-and-simpl-api/README.md

 ### Unsolved Issues for Future Iterations
 - ~~Scaffold Post resource~~ (done, 3/7)
 - ~~Test Post's end points with curl scripts~~ (done, 3/7)
-- Update Post controller to inherit from Protected or OpenRead controller
+- Update Post controller to inherit from OpenRead controller
 - Test Post's end points with curl scripts
 - Add the relationship to a User
 - Add User ownership to Post controller